immense/immybot-documentation/Documentation/Administration/rbac.md

 **Objective**: Seamlessly transition from legacy permissions to RBAC without breaking changes or requiring user reconfiguration.
 Doing this allowed us to iteratively battle-test the changes to the backend over time.

-**Status**: Complete - Implemented and released over the past 8 months
+**Status**: Complete - Implemented and released over the past 8 months.
+Contained most of the work for the entire project.

 **Achievement**: Full feature parity with the existing permission system while laying the foundation for advanced RBAC capabilities.